evoredy/PCB_Stuff/README.md

 # Welcome to my PCB Projects

 I'll be adding projects here primarily done in KiCAD for anything and everything.
-I design small form-factor hardware for scientific testing so expect things (but not limited to) risers, boards, front-ends, drone/flight related things, and of course car stuff.
+I design small form-factor hardware for scientific testing so expect things like (but not limited to) risers, boards, front-ends, drone/flight related things, and of course car stuff.

 These are all my designs and if not provided, I've created and designed the footprints based on specification.